Daniel Cohn-Bendit: Allegations of sex with minors

 In 2001, it was revealed that Cohn-Bendit had authored a 1976 article in the cultural-political magazine das da, in which he graphically described engaging in sexual activities with children under his care at a Frankfurt kindergarten.
 In 2013, a recording was discovered wherein Cohn-Bendit described an "incredibly erotic game" with a minor.
 With regard to the das da article, Cohn-Bendit claimed the described activities were not based on true events and were an "obnoxious provocation".

+Swiss Radio Television (RTS) has undermined Cohn-Bendit's defense by citing him in their 2015 show C'était mieux avant (It Was Better Before).
+The remarks made by Daniel Cohn-Bendit in the 1975 show Destins are described as more than ambiguous: "Example, Daniel Cohn-Bendit... in the TSR program Destins in 1975, he made more than ambiguous statements about his relationships with children: "By having experiences with kids, playing with them, having emotional and even sexual relationships, sexual in the emotional sense, caresses, etc., I learned a lot about myself"."

+In popular culture

+A modified photo of Cohn-Bendit confronting a police officer in May 1968 was used as cover art for the British punk-rock band Crisis for their 1997 compilation album We Are All Jews and Germans.